clintjb/clintjb-github.io/_posts/2016/2016-07-08-brainstorming-with-google.md

 	<img src="/images/posts/2016/brainstorming.jpg">
 </figure>

 I received this from a colleague which I thought was well worth the 5 minutes to read.
-I think for a lot of industries (mine included) you could replease "know the user" with "know the problem" - Originally it was from over here at [Fast Company](http://www.fastcompany.com/3061059/your-most-productive-self/how-to-brainstorm-like-a-googler) | Ill definitely be trying this out on our next DtC workshop.
+I think for a lot of industries (mine included) you could replease "know the user" with "know the problem" - Originally it was from over here at [Fast Company](http://www.fastcompany.com/3061059/your-most-productive-self/how-to-brainstorm-like-a-googler)

+Ill definitely be trying this out at our next DtC workshop...

 > Here at Google, we don't have a secret formula for innovation.
 But that doesn't mean Googlers' best ideas are ineffable mysteries.
 On the contrary, we've found they can be systematically coaxed into being and steadily improved upon.
 And so can yours.
 >